Sugarbush Events Calendar

 Mad River Valley Mountaineering Race

-Join us for one of the biggest Mountaineering races in North America, right here in the Mad River Valley.
-An endurance race for backcountry skiers and split boarders that starts at the base of Mad River Glen, climbs to the top, traverses the Long Trail to Mount Ellen, descends into Slide Brook, climbs into the Lincoln Peak area and finishes at Valley House lodge
+Join us for a Mountaineering endurance race for backcountry skiers and split boarders that starts at the base of Mad River Glen, climbs to the top, traverses the Long Trail to Mount Ellen, descends into Slide Brook, climbs into the Lincoln Peak area and finishes at Valley House lodge.

 Registration: Coming soon